inducer/loopy/doc/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :func:`loopy.get_synchronization_map` counts the number of synchronization
-events per **thread** in a kernel.
+events per **work-item** in a kernel.
 First, we'll call this function on the
 kernel from the previous example:

 .. doctest::